thaliproject/Thali_CordovaPlugin/TeamReadMe.md

 So this means that anytime we change anything in the Thali_CordovaPlugin or in our version of JXCore we need to make sure to up the version on npm and republish (e.g. `/thali/npm publish ./`) so users can update the NPM and automatically trigger all the other updates.

+## Want to develop locally?

+When writing code for Cordova one often finds oneself writing code directly inside the Cordova project one is testing with and then having to remember to move all the content back to Thali_CordovaPlugin.
+It's annoying.
+To work around this do the following:

+1. Go to your application project and create a subdirectory called thaliDontCheckIn
+2. Then create a directory called localdev under thaliDontCheckIn
+3. Now when you want to build your project with a new version of Thali_CordovaPlugin:
+ 1. Go to your App's www/jxcore subdirectory
+ 2. issue `jx npm install ../../../Thali_CordovaPlugin/thali --save`

+Note that we do depend in other places on your Thali_CordovaPlugin directory being a sibling of your application's root.

 ## Android Requirements

 We use Maven to distribute an AAR we need to support Bluetooth and Wi-Fi on Android.
 The instructions below specify how to build the